jerlendds/osintbuddy/README.md

 ### The future

-At the core of the OSINTBuddy project lies a vision far beyond the mere creation of a data aggregation tool.
-What we aspire to start is the birth of a knowledge-driven community, passionately dedicated to the development of an evolving intelligence system- a system and platform designed for the discovery, interaction, and visualization of information to derive actionable insights.
+At the core of this project lies a far more ambitious vision than the mere creation of a data aggregation tool.
+What we aspire to start is the birth of a knowledge-driven community, passionately dedicated to the development of an evolving intelligence tool - a system and platform designed for the discovery, interaction, and visualization of information to derive actionable insights.
 We imagine a system that not only learns from and evolves with human intellectual capabilities but also augments the same.
 We dream of a future where the vast expanse of information online, instead of being insurmountable, becomes a well-organized catalogue, where finding the "needle" is as straightforward as requesting it.
-Heres some of our ideas for the future in no particular order:
+Here are some of our ideas for the future in no particular order:

 #### Collective intelligence through collaborative workspaces